Intro to Designing Your Series

 Telling Your Story

 Unicorn Empire: Crazy, funny, cute, weird and amazing unicorn breeds

-- Daydreams: Depictions of the artist’s most personal, whimsical and creative daydreams
+Daydreams: Depictions of the artist’s most personal, whimsical, and creative daydreams

-- The Orphanage: Creepy kids and characters residing in a haunted orphanage
+The Orphanage: Creepy kids and characters residing in a haunted orphanage

-- Codex Fungi: Mushrooms found in the real world, along with the imaginary world
+Codex Fungi: Mushrooms found in the real world, along with the imaginary world

-- Confictura: Scenes and creatures from the imaginary fantasy world of Kala
+Confictura: Scenes and creatures from the imaginary fantasy world of Kala

 Size of Series

 A name may be a small aspect of your NeonMob series, but it is a critically important one.
 A good name is original and representative of the story and artwork in the series.
-You can be evocative, clever, colorful, inventive – just don’t be boring.
+You can be evocative, clever, colorful, inventive … just don’t be boring!

-Behind every successful NeonMob series is a cover image.
-Like books, collectors do judge a series by its cover, so create the most visually appealing cover you can.
+Behind every successful NeonMob series is an amazing cover image.
+Just like books, collectors do judge a series by its cover … so create the most visually appealing cover you can!
 You want your cover to hint at the story of your series and portray the tone and style of the art found within.
 An unpolished or straight-up bad image will turn off potential fans of your work.
+Cover images should include:

-- The name of your series, legibly displayed
+The name of your series, legibly displayed

-- An original cover design, or art from a card in the series
+An original cover design or art from a card in the series

 From Walter’s Experiments: